SkepticSeptic/Razer-Blade-15-Advanced-NixOS/README.md

 Battery usage around 8-12w depending on workload, meaning 6-8 hours of battery life on a full charge

+Full LVM disk encryption

+Extended security tweaks for user, firewall, and physical (badusb) security

+Localized LLMs on CPU (NOT GPU!)

 # FOSS: do what you want with this, and feel free to open an issue if something is unclear.
 This is a personal config, and many things probably will be because I'm shit with documentation.
 Have fun!